Appointments available this weekend!

 First Peek Ultrasound is proud to have a strong working relationship with the medical professional community, including ob/gyn physicians, family practice physicians (the very few left that still deliver babies), and midwives.

-Now, more and more ob/gyn physicians and midwives are reaching out to 3D ultrasound centers in order to complement the care of their patients.
+Now, more and more ob/gyn physicians and midwives are reaching out to Chicago 3D ultrasound centers in order to complement the care of their patients.
 Also, with ob/gyn physicians and midwives working together with 3D ultrasound centers and their medical directors, we can better manage the few rare cases of the abnormal finding or miscarriage which are occasionally incidentally discovered on an elective 3D ultrasound session, and we can provide better continuity of care in these unfortunate events.

 At First Peek Ultrasound, we believe strongly in preserving the doctor-patient relationship.
 We insist that all our pregnant customers are receiving prenatal care before getting a 3D ultrasound with us.
 We request the name and the phone number of the customer's physician so that we can contact the doctor directly in the rare case of an abnormal finding or discovered miscarriage.
 This way, we can give the customer's own doctor the opportunity to discuss the findings with her first, if the doctor prefers this.